 #2 PandaDoc

-PandaDoc is focused on providing a great customer experience by automating document workflows and was recently named by Globe Newswire as Top Leader in 6 G2 Spring 2022 Reports excellent
+PandaDoc focuses on delivering a great customer experience by automating document workflows, and was named by Globe Newswire as a Top Leader in 6 G2 Spring 2022 Reports.

 Notable features:

-- Duplicate function: When you work with contracts in Pandadoc, you often have to create new contracts that transfer the same information from an existing contract to a new one.
+- Duplicate function: in PandaDoc you often need to spin up new contracts that carry the same information across from an existing one, and duplication makes that quick.

 Suitable for: